thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 ```bash
 $ mysql-workbench
 ```
-Choose a password that you don't use for other sensitive plateform.
+Choose a password that you don't use for other sensitive plateforms.
 Once workbench is configured, you can run this sql query to create your DB :

 ```sql